go-macaron/docs/en-US/middlewares/core_services.md

 ### Next()

-[Context.Next()](https://gowalker.org/github.com/Unknwon/macaron#Context_Next) is an optional function that Middleware Handlers can call to yield the until after the other Handlers have been executed.
-This works really well for any operations that must happen after an http request:
+Method [`Context.Next`](https://gowalker.org/github.com/Unknwon/macaron#Context_Next) is an optional feature that Middleware Handlers can call to yield the until after the other Handlers have been executed.
+This works really well for any operations that must happen after an HTTP request:

 ```go
 // log before and after a request